arefmousavi/SmartFactoryLine/README.md

 </p>

 ## 🎯 Overview
-his project simulates a fully automated smart factory line using **Factory IO** and **Siemens PLCs**, strictly adhering to modern industrial automation principles.
+This project simulates a fully automated smart factory line using **Factory IO** and **Siemens PLCs**, strictly adhering to modern industrial automation principles.
 The production system is modular, adaptive, and equipped with a custom **HMI built in Ignition Platform**, communicating through the **OPC DA** protocol.

 ## 🎥 Demo Video
 Watch a time-lapse demo of the system, showing the Factory IO plant and HMI interface side by side: